cybergrind/rust-various/ai_task/rust_learning/stack_inspector_task.md

 # Stack Inspector Task

 ## Task Overview
-Create a simple stack inspection tool using Rust's naked functions feature to demonstrate low-level stack manipulation and assembly programming.
+Create a simple stack inspection tool using Rust's naked functions feature to demonstrate low-level stack manipulation and assembly programming. **This will be implemented as a separate binary with cross-platform support for Linux and macOS (ARM64).**

 ## Learning Goals
 - Understand and use naked functions (`#[unsafe(naked)]`)
 - Work with inline assembly via `naked_asm!`
-- Learn about calling conventions and ABIs
+- Learn about calling conventions and ABIs (x86_64 and ARM64)
 - Practice unsafe Rust in a controlled environment
 - Understand stack frames and function call mechanics
 - Work with raw pointers safely
+- **Master cross-platform assembly (Linux/macOS on ARM64)**

 ## Requirements
 1. **Stack Frame Walker**